meschedl/Unckless-Lab-Notebook-Maggie/_posts/2022-10-12-S2-cell-transfections-test.md

 - Plate layout for pCS2:
 ![](https://raw.githubusercontent.com/meschedl/Unckless-Lab-Notebook-Maggie/master/images/20221012-pCS2-transfection-S2-plate-layout.png)
 - Every experimental condition was replicated at least twice
-- I then made up separate reagent tubes for each experimental treatment based on the instructions for the reagents
+- I then made up separate reagent tubes for each experimental treatment based on the instructions for the reagents.
+All of this was done at room temperature in the cell culture hood.
+Transfection reagents were thawed at room temp, vortexed, and spun down before use
 - Plate 1 pAc5 reagent tubes:
   - Tube 1:
     - 200ul Schnieder's medium